jlewis92/DevToArticleRepo/markdown/firstPost.md

 ## Writing the build pipeline

 Once started, the main thing we're going to be doing is using the following [extension](https://github.com/marketplace/actions/publish-to-dev-to) which allows you to publish to Dev.to.
-It's really quite straightforward and I've got the below github actions yaml file to publish it
+It's really quite straightforward and I've got the below GitHub actions YAML file to publish it

 ```yaml